Ainsworth PTA strives to:

 Students and families play with math games and puzzles and are introduced to the basics of coding.

 Like the Spelling Bee, this competition engages students in naming capitals, mountain ranges, and countries, among other geographical facts.
 In 2008, Ainsworth student Sam Flecker went to the national finals in Washington DC.
-In 2012 Ethan Bankowski, a 4th grader, placed 9th out of 100 in OR in a competition which included middle school students.
+In 2012 Ethan Bankowski, a 4th grader, placed 9th out of 100 in OR in a competition that included middle school students.

 A small group of parents who promote green or ecological habits and involve Ainsworth students and staff.
 The group’s initiatives have included reducing power usage, enhanced recycling in the cafeteria, and Walk to School Day.